-- New students only: Complete the application process for admission to Bethel while you are applying for financial aid.
+- 1. New students only: Complete the application process for admission to Bethel while you are applying for financial aid.
 A financial aid offer is made only after admission to Bethel has been granted.
 Students returning to Bethel after an absence of at least one full term must first be readmitted before financial aid is awarded. - 2.
 Complete and submit the Bethel University Financial Aid Application form for the appropriate year.
-This application may be completed online at cas.bethel.edu/financial-aid/apply. - Complete and submit the Free Application for Federal Student Aid (FAFSA).
-The FAFSA may be completed online at www.fafsa.gov.
+This application may be completed online at cas.bethel.edu/financial-aid/apply. - 3.
+Complete and submit the Free Application for Federal Student Aid (FAFSA).
+The FAFSA may be completed online at www.fafsa.ed.gov.
 Bethel's FAFSA code number is 002338. - 4.
 After your FAFSA is processed, you will receive a Student Aid Report (SAR) from the government.
 Review the data on the SAR for accuracy.
 If you need to make corrections, follow the instructions on the SAR or contact a counselor in the Office of Financial Aid at Bethel. - 5.
 Students who have unusual, non-discretionary expenses; whose family experienced a recent loss of income; or who are applying for independent status must submit an appeal form with supporting documentation.
-Appeal forms are available at cas.bethel.edu/financial-aid/apply/special-circumstances. - 6.
-Financial aid applicants who are selected for verification must complete a Verification Worksheet.
-Dependent students must also submit a signed copy of their own and their parents' most recent federal tax returns (with schedules and W-2s) to the Bethel financial aid office.
-Independent students selected for verification must also submit a signed copy of their own (and their spouse's) most-recent federal tax return (with schedules and W-2s).
-Bethel will notify students of any additional information that is needed in the verification process.
+Appeal forms are available at cas.bethel.edu/financial-aid/apply/ special-circumstances. - 6.
+Financial aid applicants who are selected for verification must complete a Verification Worksheet and document income via either a Federal Tax Return Transcript and copies of W-2 forms or using the FAFSA "IRS Data Retrieval Process."

-Bethel's priority deadline for financial aid applications is April 15 of each year.
+Bethel's priority deadline for financial aid applications is April 15 for new students, May 10 for returning students each year.
 Students who have completed and mailed all the necessary forms by that date will receive first consideration.
 Bethel will continue awarding financial aid funds to students who complete their applications after the priority deadline, but such students may receive diminished financial aid awards.